 10.For they are your servants and your people whom you redeemed by your great power, and your strong hand.

-11.O Lord, I pray you, let your ear, I beg, be attentive to the prayer of your servant, and to the prayer of your servants, who delight to fear your name, and prosper, I pray, your servant this day, and grant him mercy in the sight of this man.”
+11.O Lord, I pray you, let your ear, I pray you, be attentive to the prayer of your servant, and to the prayer of your servants, who delight to fear your name, and prosper, I pray, your servant this day, and grant him mercy in the sight of this man.”
 For I was the king’s cupbearer.

 Nehemiah 2